blackluv/video-share-vod/readme.txt

 * premium users that don't see ads
 * mass video upload
 * mass video import (from server)
+* setup user types that can share videos
+* pending video / approval for user types that can't publish directly
 * see more [Video Share VOD Features](http://videosharevod.com/features/ "Video Share VOD Features") ...